Why Don’t Doctors Routinely Screen for Hearing Loss?

 A Missed Opportunity

-Every year at my annual medical check-up, the doctor checks my height and weight, listens to my heart and takes my blood pressure.
+Every year at my annual medical check-up, the doctor measures my height and weight, listens to my heart and takes my blood pressure.
 She scans my skin for any moles that might have changed, looks at my eyes, my ears and down my throat.
-She orders blood work, and sometimes even other tests, but never, not once, has she tested my hearing or even asked me about it.
+She orders blood work, and sometimes even other tests.
+But never, not once, has she tested my hearing or even asked me about it.

 The same goes for my children at their annual check-up.
 Here the doctor does all of the above, plus a vision screening.
 But only upon request, will he do a cursory hearing test.
 Given my genetics, I request one for both of my children.
 Every year.